The deadline for some art and design courses is 18:00 (UK time) on Saturday 24 March.

 This search tool also includes performing arts courses at conservatoires – these are more performance-based than their academic equivalents, and they’re applied to through UCAS Conservatoires.

 Flexible and part-time courses

 The new Teaching Excellence Framework (TEF) is designed to help you decide where to study.
 The framework, introduced by Government, includes a gold, silver, and bronze award system that is decided by several criteria, including continuation rates, student satisfaction, and employment outcomes for undergraduate students.

 It is important to note that universities and colleges in England that achieve TEF awards have been able to increase their fees in line with inflation, up to a maximum of £9.250.
 In October 2017, the Government confirmed tuition fees would remain capped at £9,250 for the 2018 entry cycle.

 Know your rights!

-Choosing the right course and university or college is a very important decision – you’ll be investing a lot of time, money, and effort, and it can be difficult to change if you’re not satisfied.
-Knowing your rights under consumer law will help make sure you get all the information you need and are treated fairly during your studies.
+It's important to understand your rights as a consumer when choosing a course and university or college – you’ll be investing a lot of time, money, and effort, and it can be difficult to change if you’re not satisfied.
+Knowing your rights under consumer law will help you make sure you get all the information you need, and are treated fairly during your studies.